Aegyptiaca

 A fragment of the Aegyptiaca from Eusebius.
 Pages 2 and 3 of Manetho, with an English Translation, by W.G.
 Waddell (1940).

 The Aegyptiaca (Koine Greek: Αἰγυπτιακά, Aigyptiaka, "History of Egypt") was a history of ancient Egypt written in Greek by Manetho (fl.
-290 – 260 BCE), a high priest of the ancient Egyptian religion, in the early 3rd century BCE at the beginning of the Ptolemaic Kingdom of Egypt.
-As an Egyptian intellectual who wrote in Greek about his civilization's very long history—over two thousand years old when he wrote his history—Manetho mediated Egyptian and Greek cultures at the dawn of the Hellenistic period.
-His Aegyptiaca was a comprehensive history of ancient Egypt and stands as a unique achievement in the corpus of ancient Egyptian literature.
-It continues to be a vital subject in Egyptology, and an important resource in the refinement of Egyptian chronology.
+290–260 BCE) at the beginning of the Ptolemaic Kingdom of Egypt.
+It was a comprehensive history of ancient Egypt and continues to be an important resource in the refinement of Egyptian chronology.